How do I upload a document on the OSAP website?

 Do I have to re-direct my OSAP funding to McMaster?

 Apply for OSAP by June 30 to ensure you meet the McMaster fall fee deadline.
-The student is responsible for any outstanding balance on their student account even if the ‘redirection of funds’ is selected on the OSAP application.
+If OSAP funding does not cover the full cost of a student’s tuition and fees, the student is responsible for any outstanding balance on their student account.

 My family income is more than $50,000 so why should I apply for OSAP?